Return-Aligned Decision Transformer

 \subsection{Additional Ablation Study}

-We conduct an ablation study on the adaptive scaling of SeqRA in the MuJoCo domain.
+We conduct an ablation study on the adaptive scaling in SeqRA on the medium-replay dataset in MuJoCo and the Atari dataset.
 The experimental setup is the same as described in Sec.\ref{sec:ablation}.
-The results are summarized in Tab.\ref{tab:ablation_adaptive_scaling}.
+The results are summarized in Tab.~\ref{tab:ablation_adaptive_scaling} and Tab.~\ref{tab:ablation_adaptive_scaling_atari}.
 These results demonstrate that introducing adaptive scaling (RADT~w/o~StepRA) outperforms the case where only the attention mechanism of SeqRA is used (RADT~w/o~StepRA~and~Adaptive~Scaling).
 This suggests that adaptive scaling effectively merges $z$, which includes information from the return sequence, with the state-action sequence $\tau_{sa}$.

-We conduct an ablation study for SeqRA and StepRA in the Atari domain.
-The experimental setup is the same as in Sec.~\ref{sec:ablation}.
-The results are summarized in Tab.~\ref{tab:ablation_atari}.
-These results indicate that introducing either SeqRA or StepRA independently is effective.
-Furthermore, combining both aligners results in the minimum absolute error, implying a complementary relationship between SeqRA and StepRA.
-RADT~w/o~StepRA has the same or superior performance compared to RADT~w/o~SeqRA.
-This suggests that SeqRA is advantageous for the long-term credit assignments required in the Atari domain.